Our founder Céline Jennison, commonly makes tinctures at home to help cure all sorts of every-day ailments.

 Storage: Keep your tinctures in a cool, dark place, like a medicine cabinet or kitchen cupboard.

 Useage: Echincaea can be taken internally by adding dropperfuls to your waters or teas, or directly into your mouth.
-You can also add echinacea tincture to your DIY skincare recipes.
+You can also add this echinacea tincture recipe to your DIY skincare recipes.
 Add a drop or two to our Kelp Forest Face Mask for an extra acne-fighting boost.

 - This blog post includes a recipe for a forest based room cleanser, and a bath tea!